meetfern/fern-mcp/README.md

 ## Download

-You can download the latest installer from the release page.
+You can download the latest installer from the releases page:

 https://github.com/meetfern/fern-mcp/releases

+## Running the Installer

+- Open the downloaded `.dmg`
+- Open the installer app
+- Currently the app is unsigned so it needs to be enabled via system preferences

+The installer:

+- Downloads the appropriate binary for running the Fern MCP bridge
+- Installs it to `~/.fern/bin`
+- Updates the `Library/Application Support/Claude/claude_desktop_config.json`
+- Displays a success dialog box

-## Local compilation
+## Building locally

 ### Prerequisites